“ Florida, where are hearts will ever lie…”

-Here, anyone can view a lot of animals inhabiting among the mangroves.
+Here, anyone can view a lot of animals inhabiting the mangroves.
 Birdwatching is also common around here so the trip would be incomplete without binoculars, browse a few reviews for a good fit.
 Manatees, turtles, crabs, and a lot more can be found here.

 Go on an Educational Tour

 If sightseeing isn’t enough and one desires to know more about the island, then this informative tour would be perfect.
 Vantastic Tour offers this educational tour.
 They take people on a 5-hour trip to satiate their thirst for knowledge and wonderment regarding the history of the island.
-They will further explain the intricate and delicate ecosystem thriving on the island and keeps everything in balance.
+They will further explain the intricate and delicate ecosystem thriving on the island and keeping everything in balance.
 This is a perfect opportunity for families to bond with the essence of the island itself.